sileht/blog/pages/me.md

 -   [Gmixer](http://launchpad.net/gmixer) a audio mixer in
     python/gtk (2008) <sup>Python</sup>

-For the Internet part, I'm involving myself in a French Associative Internet Service Provider and Host Provider:
+For the Internet part, I'm involved in a French Associative Internet Service Provider and Host Provider:
 [tetaneutral.net](http://www.tetaneutral.net)

-In this context, since 2010, I have set up and maintain:
+In this context, since 2010, I have set up and maintained:

 -   an [Openstack](http://www.openstack.org) cluster of 14 nodes using
     [Kvm](http://www.linux-kvm.org) for the virtualisation (~180